aigc-apps/VideoX-Fun/scripts/z_image_fun/README_TRAIN.md

-# Z-Image Turbo Control Full Parameter Training Guide
+# Z-Image Control Full Parameter Training Guide

-This document provides a complete workflow for training Z-Image Turbo Control models, including environment setup, data preparation, distributed training, and inference testing.
+This document provides a complete workflow for training Z-Image Control models, including environment setup, data preparation, distributed training, and inference testing.

 In Z-Image training, you can choose to use DeepSpeed or FSDP to save a significant amount of GPU memory.